 To modify a setting in the Meqaris database, use the --set

-(if needed), as described above.
+command, along with --value (if needed), as described above.

 Currently, the following user-modifiable parameters are supported: